by Maria Trimarchi

 Lawrence was found to have delusional thinking, including the belief he was the king of England and that Jackson had killed his father.
-He was acquitted by reason of insanity and committed to a mental asylum, but the experience left Jackson suspicious.
+He was acquitted because of insanity and committed to a mental asylum, but the experience left Jackson suspicious.
 The president believed that because he opposed the national bank of the U.S., the Whig Party was trying to remove him from office.

 Daniel M’Naghten believed that Prime Minister Sir Robert Peel was conspiring against him.
 In 1843 in London, he shot and killed the secretary to the British prime minister — but he meant to kill the prime minister.
-M’Naghten was tried and acquitted by reason of insanity and sentenced to spend his life confined in Bedlam, the first mental asylum in Europe.
+M’Naghten was tried and acquitted because of insanity and sentenced to spend his life confined in Bedlam, the first mental asylum in Europe.

-Due to public outcry over his acquittal, the M’Naghten rule was established by the House of Lords, which stated if a person charged with a crime was unable to distinguish right from wrong while in the act of committing that crime, he can plead the insanity defense and prove he was not sane at the time.
+Due to public outcry over his acquittal, the M’Naghten rule was established by the House of Lords, which stated if a person charged with a crime was unable to distinguish right from wrong.
+In contrast, in the act of committing that crime, he can plead the insanity defense and prove he was not sane at the time.
 The M’Naghten rule was the standard method of determining a person’s sanity in the eyes of the law for more than 100 years after the M’Naghten case, until John Hinckley, Jr. attempted to assassinate now-former President Reagan to impress actress Jodie Foster — we’ll get in more detail about Hinckley later on.

 It’s quite possible that Ezra Pound was not actually insane; rather, he didn’t want to stand trial for treason.

 American poet Ezra Pound is well known for leaving an indelible mark on modern poetry, but you may not know he was also a controversial political creature.
-Pound admired fascist dictator Benito Mussolini and moved to Italy in 1925 where he began writing and broadcasting pro-fascist, anti-Semitic, anti-Rooseveltradio commentaries during WWII.
-The American government considered this an act of treason, and Pound was arrested and imprisoned in Italy after the end of the war.
+Pound admired fascist dictator Benito Mussolini and moved to Italy in 1925, where he began writing and broadcasting pro-fascist, anti-Semitic, anti-Rooseveltradio commentaries WWII.
+The American government considered this an act of treason, and Pound was arrested and imprisoned in Italy after the war.